Toyota Mark X: First generation (X120; 2004)

 Toyota unveiled the Mark X saloon in 2004 as the successor to the Mark II saloon which has been on the market since 1968.
 Instead of being based on a modified Supra chassis "A" series platform, the Mark X shares its platform with the Toyota "S" series platform used under the Crown and Lexus GS.

 The continuation of describing this vehicle as the "X" series is a reference to the first dedicated Mark II platform introduced in 1972.
 Major changes to the Mark series are the engine and footwork.
 Toyota discontinued the inline-six engines used in the Verossa which included the JZ series and the G series engines, and went to the newly developed GR series engine.
-Either the 158 kW 2,497 cc 4GR-FSE or the 188 kW 2,995 cc 3GR-FSE engine options were available.
+Either the 158 kW 2497 cc 4GR-FSE or the 188 kW 2995 cc 3GR-FSE engine options were available.
 It was only available at Toyopet Store Japanese locations to position it as a top-level luxury car.
 The previous top-level car was the Toyota Celsior, which now assumed the more internationally known Lexus LS and was exclusive to Japanese Lexus dealerships.

 Both engines offer Dual VVT-i with D-4 direct injection.
 The rear-wheel-drive models have a 6-speed torque converter automatic gearbox as standard, and the iFour four-wheel drive models have a 5-speed automatic.
 No manual transmission options were offered.

 A first in its class is the rear bumper with an integrated exhaust outlet, which later moved to the corresponding model year Lexus LS series and the Crown.
-An LED lamp for the headliner runs from the front of the vehicle to the rear, creating a "mood" lighting system.
-The LED system is also incorporated into the vehicle's gear lever and key area.
+An LED lighting system is built into the headliner, running from front to rear, and also extends to the footwells, doors, gear lever, and key area.
+The lighting patterns and intensity of this system can be used to create different lighting schemes for different situations.

 Minor changes were made in 2006.
-Mirror-mounted indicators replaced the wing-mounted units, taillamps were revised, and the grille was redesigned.
+Mirror-mounted indicators replaced the wing-mounted units, headlamps and taillamps were revised, and the grille was redesigned.
 Mark X, with a black interior colour, deleted the wood trim in favour of the brushed aluminium trim.
 This change also formalised the introduction of the "S package," which gains the three-spoke steering wheel and changes to the exterior lip piece.

 In 2007, for Japanese models only, G-BOOK, a subscription telematics service, was offered as an option.

 The former Kanto Auto Works produced the Mark X from November 2004 to September 2006.